FivesquareSoftware/Cumulus/README.md

 ## About

-Cumulus for Objective C provides a simple, low-level interface to REST services through methods that mirror the HTTP requests associated with creating, fetching, updating, and deleting a resource.
+Cumulus for Objective C provides a simple, low-level interface to REST services through methods that mirror the HTTP requests associated with creating, fetching, updating, and deleting a remote resource.
 Because Cumulus exposes the bare metal of HTTP, and is so interchangeable, it is an excellent too to build higher level libraries on top of.

 #### Designed for Speed